Schallbert/passtdas/readme.md

 These values are then written to an output file that can be run as a `Jobfile` by the CNC application to check whether the CNC paths are within dimensions of the workpiece.

+## Which problem does it solve?
+- You are unsure how to position your workpiece
+- You do not know if your milling paths fit on the workpiece

 ## Features
 Detects "extreme values" of any given move command including arcs that have multiple possible values.
 Supports `G92` coordinate shift and takes them into account.